RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/license/_index.md

 	PUT /v1/license

 Validate and install a new license string.
+If you do not provide a valid license, the cluster behaves as if the license was deleted.

 #### Required permissions